PEP 696 – Type defaults for TypeVarLikes

 The order for defaults should follow the standard function parameter

-value.
-Doing so should ideally raise a TypeError
+a default value.
+Doing so should ideally raise a TypeError in

 should flag this an error.